mdkamran-stack/kubernetes/devops_molvi/kr-network_k8s-troublesh.md

 Labels are key‑value tags on Kubernetes objects, and selectors are queries that filter or match those objects based on their labels.

+# One pv will claim in one pvc
+# dynamic provisioning suppose we want 1 gb it will provide one 1gb and it is identified by access mode and size .